 Theories for Fosamax Femur Fracture

 The exact explanation for the incidence of Fosamax femur fractures is currently unknown.
 However, it is believed that Fosamax alters the natural process of bone remodeling in the body.
-One theory states that Fosamax may harden the bone’s outer layer.
-As a result, the interior cells are prevented from being routinely replaced during the bone remodeling process.
+Fosamax may harden the bone’s outer layer but as a result, the interior cells are prevented from being routinely replaced during the bone remodeling process.
 When small fractures occur, they accumulate and contribute to severe Fosamax femur fractures.

-Another theory states that Fosamax may cause a condition referred to as “frozen bone.”
+Some experts also theorize that while preventing bone loss, Fosamax may cause a condition referred to as “frozen bone.”
 Frozen bone essentially shuts down the body’s remodeling process of bone breakdown and regeneration.
 In theory, frozen bone can contribute to the clean fractures that many Fosamax patients experience.

 Fosamax Femur Fracture Case Examples